MCD/Southern Organs Formula Atlantic Race

 - Chevron B27 (Ronald Remeeus): From August to October 1975, Ashtune Race Hire entered a Chevron B27 in Formula Atlantic races for Dutch Formula Ford racer Ronald Remeeus.
 Remeeus rarely appeared, and his car has not been identified.
 However, the clue may be that the car's engine was identified as a Cook-built BDA, and the only other Cook BDA seen in 1975 had been in Derek Cook's Chevron B27, which had replaced with a newer car earlier in 1975.
 Cook returned to the B27 in early 1976, suggesting he had rented it to Ashtune Race Hire for the latter half of 1975.

 - March 73B [722-24] (Roy Baker): New to Bill Gubelmann (Oyster Bay, NY) to use in the 1972 Yellow Pages Formula Atlantic championship.
 The car was blue and yellow, and wore #16 all season.
 Gubelmann won six races and narrowly pipped Cyd Williams to the championship title.
 The car was sold to fellow American Jas Patterson (Rosslyn Heights, NY) for 1973, repainted red and white, and entered for him by Texaco Team Racing/RIR in the 1973 British season.
 By July, the car had been updated to 73B specification.
-Patterson retained the car for 1974, but was seen less often after August while the car was apparently shipped to Watkins Glen for the Pro Atlantic race that supported the United States Grand Prix at Watkins Glen in October.
-Patterson did not race it again, but the car was back in the UK by early November when it was acquired by Roy Baker (Ferndown, Dorset) and raced regularly by him through the 1975 season.
+Patterson retained the car for 1974, but it was last seen in August.
+(Photographs show that the March 73B Patterson raced in the Pro Atlantic race that supported the United States Grand Prix at Watkins Glen in October was not the same car.)
+In early November the 722/73B was acquired by Roy Baker (Ferndown, Dorset) and raced regularly by him through the 1975 season.
 Subsequent history unknown.

 - March 712M [25?]
 (Howard Rose): Ian Barrowman (Hungerford, Berkshire) bought a March 712M from Frank Williams for Mike Campbell-Cole to race in Formula Atlantic in 1972.
 The chassis number of the car is unknown but it was said to be ex-Carlos Pace.
 At their first race, at Snetterton, the engine ingested a piece of metal during practice and, following a sponsor pulling out, they did not have the budget to have it rebuilt.
 After a season of unfilled entries, it was sold to Richard Longman (Christchurch, Hampshire) for 1973.
 The car was fitted with a BDA engine but Longman made only a single entry, at Thruxton in May 1973, and did not appear.
 He advertised the car in December 1973, and it was bought by Howard Rose (Wokingham, Berkshire).
 Rose raced the car for the next three seasons, but his actual appearances were quite limited, and his race finishes exceedingly rare.
 Rose retained the car after he retired from racing, and it was in storage for several decades, still in its mid-1970s livery.
 He described the car as being "712M-20".
 In November 2016, it was sold to Jeremy Caine (High Wycombe, Buckinghamshire) and taken to Neil Fowler Motorsport for restoration.